mobily-enterprises/js-kit/index.md

 * [A comprehensive guide](http://www.hotplatejs.com/guide.html).
 The guide takes you from absolute zero, to actually knowing what you are doing with Hotplate.
 It's a tutorial-style guide, where you are explained everything step by step.

-* [API documentation](http://www.hotplatejs.com/api.html).
-The API documentation is a great resource to explain what each module does and provides.
-It should be used as a reference once you have read the guide and you "know what you are doing".
+* [Server API documentation](http://www.hotplatejs.com/serverAPI/index.html).
+It documents what each Hotplate module provides, from a server point of view.

+* [Client API documentation](http://www.hotplatejs.com/clientAPI/index.html).
+It documents what each Hotplate module provides to the clients (for example Dojo widgets).

 # Current status: